RIKEN-SysSoft/PiP-pip/README.md

   Allow `sudo` when installing `yum` and `docker`.
 To enable this option, user must be a sudoer.

-- `--force`
+- `--yes`
-  This option stops asking if the installing (prefix) directory and/or the work directory will be deleted or not when the already exist(s).
+  This option stops asking if the installing (prefix) directory will be re-used when it already exists, and/or if the work directory will be deleted when it already exists.

 - `--noglibc`
   Do not install PiP-(patched-)glibc and PiP-(patched-)gdb.
 This